Vote From Home

 Online Ballot Request

 In order to vote from home, you will need to request an absentee ballot.
-Applying online may be faster and reduces the possibility of clerical errors.
+Applying online may be faster and reduces the possibility of clerical errors (however, an online request is currently only available for state general elections and primaries).
 NOTE: You can request an absentee ballot now and later decide to vote in person, as long as you have not already mailed in your completed absentee ballot.

 Online Form